raspberrypilearning/getting-started-web-dev/en/step_7.md

 [[[google-fonts]]]

-You can use placeholder text while you work on your layout:
+You can use placeholder text while you work on your layout.

 [[[add-placeholder-text]]]

-Insert text elements:
+Insert text elements.

 ![An example strip containing an ordered list, an unordered list, and a quote.](images/list-quote-example.png)